predictive-clinical-neuroscience/PCNtoolkit-demo/README.md

-# Normative modelling demo with PCNtoolkit
+# Normative modeling demo with PCNtoolkit

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5592153.svg)](https://doi.org/10.5281/zenodo.5592153)

-This repository contains tutorials on normative modeling using the [PCNtoolkit]().
+This repository contains tutorials on normative modeling using the [PCNtoolkit](https://pcntoolkit.readthedocs.io/en/latest/).

-If you use these tutorials, please cite the following:
+Please adhere to the citation guidelines availabe in each tutorial directory.

 <div>